 - 1. Any shortfall amortization installments that were established to amortize shortfall amortization bases established in prior years, excluding amortization installments for bases that have been or are deemed to be fully amortized, and - 2.
 The shortfall amortization installment that corresponds to any new shortfall amortization base established for the current plan year.
-This amount is the level amortization payment that will amortize the new shortfall amortization base over 7 annual payments, using the interest rates reported in line 21 for the current plan year.
+Except as provided below, this amount is the level amortization payment that will amortize the new shortfall amortization base over 7 annual payments, using the interest rates reported in line 21 for the current plan year.

 Note.
-Shortfall amortization installments for a given shortfall amortization base are not re-determined from year to year regardless of any changes in interest rates.
+Shortfall amortization installments for a given shortfall amortization base are not re-determined from year to year regardless of any changes in interest rates or valuation dates.